The 5 Ingredients of a Healthy Relationship

 Spending time together is important.
 It has been proven to raise marital happiness and lower stress between partners.
 It is vital for a healthy relationship.

-Couple time fosters a stronger marriage that are less prone to divorce.
+Couple time fosters a stronger marriage that is less prone to divorce.

 One study about the importance of a date night shows that couples who have this weekly practice have higher levels of relationship satisfaction.

 The study goes on to say that “couple time may lead to higher quality relationships at least in part by fostering higher levels of communication, sexual satisfaction, and commitment among contemporary couples”

 Spending time together allows you and your partner to deepen your connection and have fun together.
 Also, don’t underestimate the importance of friendship and laughter in a happy marriage.

 Research indicates that couples who laugh together boost both their physical and mental health.
 Studies show that the prevalence of heart disease in individuals who rarely laughed was 1.21% higher than those who laughed regularly.

 Laughter has also been shown to make couples feel more satisfied and supported in their relationships.